Trump, under pressure to honor McCain, orders flags to half-staff - Journal du Cameroun

 In Washington, McCain’s death has been a rare occasion for bipartisan praise for his lifetime in public service.

-On Capitol Hill, his desk on the Senate floor was draped with a black cloth, and adorned with a bowl of white roses.
+On Capitol Hill, his desk on the Senate floor was draped with a black cloth, and adorned with white roses.

-During the 2016 campaign, Trump said of McCain: “He’s a war hero because he was captured.
-I like people that weren’t captured.”

-In the years since, McCain was Trump’s loudest Republican critic, especially as the president disrupted America’s long-time alliances.